 Submission of assessment items

 Special assessment requirements

-- Earn an overall grade of 50% or higher.
+- Achieve an overall result of 50% or greater; AND

 In order to get the most out of your studies, it is strongly recommended that you plan your time commitments, actively engage in class discussions (online or face-to-face) and work with your peers as part of your study.
 The amount of time you will need to spend on study in this unit will depend on a number of factors including your prior knowledge, learning skill level and learning style.
 Nevertheless, in planning your time commitments you should note that for a 3 credit point unit the total notional workload over the semester or term is assumed to be 150 hours.

 Weekly workshop: 2 hours/week, 11 times

 Weekly study commitment, in addition to the 2 items above: 2 hours/week, 12 times (including mid-term break)

 ePortfolio: preparation time of 30 hours

 Whilst attendance at lectures and workshops does not form a component of the mark for this unit, lecture, tutorial and workshop activities are very focused towards assessments for this unit and your professional field.
 Therefore, attendance is expected.
 Your particpation in classe and any out-of-class activities will enhance your understanding of the unit content and therefore the quality of your assessment responses.
 Lack of participation will severely jeopardise your ability to pass the assessment items, and students who do not attend classes tend to fail the unit.

 Basic use of internet browsers (eg. Chrome, Safari, Firefox, Internet Explorer) is essential.